 Bonus: Frequently Asked Questions

-If you have another question I should answer, simply leave a comment below.
+If you have another question I should answer, ping me on Twitter.

-A: Your Amazon manager will let you know how they intend to set up the negotiation process.
+A: Your Amazon buyer will let you know how they intend to set up the negotiation process.

 However, don’t expect this to be an easy discussion.
 As with all trade negotiations, growth does not come for free, and Amazon will want its fair share of investment.